Cynthia-Wairimu/ET6-edX/README.md

 # ET6-edX

-This repository contains workshop materials and practice problems from edX - MITx: Introduction to Computer Science and Programming Using Python.
+This repository contains workshop materials and practice problems from edX program - MITx: Introduction to Computer Science and Programming Using Python.